suejungshin/zesty-api/README.md

 ```

-## Other Notes
+## Other Notes to Self

-Other Notes to Self:
+Other Notes to Self, hope you don't mind if I put these here to help my future self!

 ### To Access Postgres shell from within Docker container:
 1. `docker-compose up -d` (if not already done above)